dianamocanu05/Proiect-TW/REGULATIONS.md

-barchart : one state only evolution of no. of accidents in context of filter DONE donutchart : weathers types, temperature, etc. DONE tabel : everything DONE columnchart : multiple states: 2-3 filters max
+barchart : one state only evolution of no. of accidents in context of filter DONE donutchart : weathers types, temperature, etc. DONE tabel : everything DONE columnchart : multiple states: 2-3 filters max DONE